 Next Steps – High-Performance Team

 Team members may facilitate teamwork by making it very simple for members to get over the five dysfunctions of a team when they are sufficiently strong in each of these areas—when they have considerable amounts of humility, passion, and tact.
-They’ll also be more likely to engage in constructive but uncomfortable disagreement with team members.
-They will commit to decisions even if they don’t initially agree with them, hold their peers accountable when they notice performance gaps that can be closed, and prioritise the needs of the team over their own.
-All of these traits will make them more likely to be vulnerable and develop trust.
+They’ll also be more likely to engage in constructive but uncomfortable disagreements with team members.
+They will commit to decisions even if they don’t initially agree, hold their peers accountable when they notice performance gaps that can be closed, and prioritise the team’s needs over their own.
+These traits will make them more likely to be vulnerable and develop trust.
 The group is transforming into a high-performance team.

 Although it has never been simple, teamwork has grown significantly more difficult recently as teams become more global, virtual, and project-driven.
 It can make all the difference to analyse your current and new employees’ readiness for teamwork.
 Do not forget to start with you.
 David Gousset.